SushantSharmaWork/NetBeansWork/README.md

 java is an object oriented programming language that was developed by James Gosling At SUN Micro-System.
 SUN:- Stanford University Network
  =>object-oriented:- bc it uses object and class with the help of these concept we can implement any real world pro =>Object :- is a real world entity which consists of state and behavior.

 State  reprsent value of an object
 Ex:- pen is an object
 name and color reprsent value of an object (state) behavior reprsent functionality of an object

-Ex:- writting something with pen
+Ex:- writing something with pen
-=> object contains properties (variables) and behavior(function / method)=>class:- is a logical thing or blue print but not physically exists. class student
+ =>object contains properties (variables) and behavior(function / method)=>class:- is a logical thing or blue print but not physically exists. class student
 {
 }